 |Profit = (Stake * Odds) / 100|

-American Minus odds are odds that are shorter than even money.
+Basically, American Minus odds are odds that are shorter than even odds.
 For example, let’s say the New York Giants are at odds of -150 to win an upcoming game in the NFL.
-What does -150 mean?
+Regardless, what does -150 mean?